mhdawson/self-service-agent-blueprint/README-NEW.md

 IT processes that are suitable for automation with generative AI include:

 * Laptop refresh requests
-* Privacy Impact Assessment (PIA) assessment
+* Privacy Impact Assessment (PIA)
 * RFP generation
 * Access request processing
 * Software license requests

 ### 1.4 What This Quickstart Provides

 This quickstart provides the framework, components and knowledge to accelerate your journey to deploying generative AI based self-service implementations.
 Many AI based IT process implementations should be able to share common components within an enterprise.
-The addition of an Agent configuration file, along with additional tools, knowledge bases and evaluations complete the implementation for a specific use case.
-Often no code changes to the common components will be required to add additional tools, knowledge bases or agents.
+The addition of agent configuration files, along with additional tools, knowledge bases and evaluations complete the implementation for a specific use case.
+Often no code changes to the common components will be required to add support for an additional use case.

 ### 1.5 What You'll Build

-The quick start provides implementations of the common components along with the process specific pieces needed to support the laptop refresh IT process as a concrete implementation.
+The quickstart provides implementations of the common components along with the process specific pieces needed to support the laptop refresh IT process as a concrete implementation.

 **Time to complete:** 30-60 minutes (depending on deployment mode)